Siege of Lawdar (2010): Analysis

-The battle served as the first major military confrontation between AQAP and Yemen.
-It was noted that previous RPG ambushes and assassinations perpetrated by AQAP did not elicit such a strong response from the government, with high-level military officers leading a large-scale operation.
-Intelligence publication Stratfor questioned whether the government had already intended for an operation in Lawdar prior to the 19–20 August killings, and that the latter had "provided the military with the impetus to attack."
+Observers regarded the battle as the first major military confrontation between AQAP and the Yemeni government.
+It was noted that previous RPG ambushes and assassinations perpetrated by AQAP did not elicit such a strong response from the government.
+Intelligence firm Stratfor questioned whether the government had already intended for an operation in Lawdar prior to the 19–20 August killings, and that the latter had "provided the military with the impetus to attack."